AdobeDocs/analytics.en/help/components/c-marketing-channels/c-faq.md

 * **Cross-Domain Traffic**: A visitor moves from one domain which fires to Suite A, to a second domain which fires to Suite B. If in Suite B, the internal URL filters include the first domain, the visit in Suite B will be recorded as Internal, since Marketing Channels see it as a new visit in the second suite.
 The visit will be classified as Session Refresh.

-( **Long entry-page load times**: A visitor lands on Page A which is heavy on content, and the Adobe Analytics code is located at the bottom of the page.
+* **Long entry-page load times**: A visitor lands on Page A which is heavy on content, and the Adobe Analytics code is located at the bottom of the page.
 Before all the content (including Adobe Analytics image request) can load, the visitor clicks to Page B. Page B fires its Adobe Analytics image request.
 Since Page A’s image request never loaded, the second page appears as the first hit of the visit in Adobe Analytics, with Page A as the referrer.
 The visit gets classified as Session Refresh.

 * **Clearing cookies mid-site**: A visitor comes to the site, and mid-session clears their cookies.
 Both First & Last-touch channels would get reset, and the visit would be classified as Session Refresh (because referrer would be internal).

+Below is an example of Internal (Session refresh) being set both as firth and last touch channels:

+* Day 1: User comes to the site on Display.
+First & Last-touch channels will get set to Display.
+* Day 2: User comes to the site on Natural Search.
+First-touch remains Display, and Last touch is set to Natural Search.
+* Day 35: User has not been to the site in 33 days and comes back using the tab they had open in their browser.
+Assuming a 30 day engagement window, the window would have closed and Marketing Channel cookies would be expired.
+The first touch & last touch channel will get reset, and will be set to Session Refresh since the user came from an internal URL.

 ## Why are some channels unchanged after altering Marketing channel processing rules?